Where To Go for Medical Care

 Emergency Room

 Emergency physicians are experts in life-threatening situations like the ones listed below.
-Their goal is to quickly diagnose, treat and stabilize your condition, and then they will typically refer you back to your regular doctor or to a specialist for any follow-up care that is needed.
-They do not provide routine care such as preventive medicine or managing chronic illness.
+Their goal is to provide the initial diagnosis and treatment needed to stabilize your condition and then they will typically refer you back to your regular doctor or to a specialist for any follow-up care that is needed.

 In an emergency, Don’t Wait and Don’t Drive yourself or a loved one to the emergency room.
 Instead, Dial 911 or your local ambulance service.